rdkit/mmpdb/README.md

 predicted delta: -93 +/- 76.7268
 ```

-This is the same MP_value and MP_std from the previous section using
+This is the same MP_avg and MP_std from the previous section using
 '`transform`'.

 The reference value may also be included in the calulation, to give a